-In addition, with the upcoming introduction of the collective damages action, it will be possible to claim monetary damages in a U.S.-style class action for any type of claim.
+In addition, with the introduction of the new Collective Damages Action (the "WAMCA"), it is now possible to claim monetary damages in a U.S.-style class action for any type of claim.
 This includes for damages suffered as a result of violation of the GDPR.
-Claimants in the new collective damages action will be (a) representative entity or entities, who can file a claim on behalf of consumers or business.
-The proposed action can either result in a judgment in which the court will award damages or in a collective settlement held to be binding by the court, both on an opt-out basis.
+Claimants in the new Collective Damages Action will be (a) representative entity or entities, who can file a claim on behalf of consumers or business.
+The action can either result in a judgment in which the court will award damages or in a collective settlement held to be binding by the court, both on an opt-out basis.
 The class will in principle be limited to Dutch members only, albeit the Court can decide that the opt-out regime will also apply to foreign class members provided they are "easily identifiable".
 In addition, foreign class members can voluntarily opt-in.